assimp/assimp/Build.md

 ### Build instructions for Windows with Visual-Studio

-First you have to install Visual-Studio on your windows-system.
+First, you have to install Visual-Studio on your windows-system.
 You can get the Community-Version for free here: https://visualstudio.microsoft.com/de/downloads/
 To generate the build environment for your IDE open a command prompt, navigate to your repo and type:
 ```bash
 cmake CMakeLists.txt
 ```
 This will generate the project files for the visual studio.
-All dependencies used to build Asset-IMporter-Lib shall be part of the repo.
-If you want to use you own zlib.installation this is possible as well.
+All dependencies used to build Asset-Importer-Lib shall be part of the repo.
+If you want to use you own zlib installation this is possible as well.
 Check the options for it.

 ### Build instructions for Windows with UWP
 See <https://stackoverflow.com/questions/40803170/cmake-uwp-using-cmake-to-build-universal-windows-app>